Incident Response Training

 - Practice in a realistic environment: Analyze network and host-based artifacts and implement remediation changes for the identified vulnerabilities.

-- Identify and mitigate vulnerabilities in real time: Students will identify DNS infrastructure tampering techniques and mitigate them.
+- Identify and mitigate vulnerabilities in real time: Students identify DNS infrastructure tampering techniques and mitigate them.

 - Understanding Indicators of Compromise (IR208)